Personal Research and Articles

 The upward trajectory is also an indication of the growth in the resale market, reflecting how people are willing to pay for their dream home.
 This inevitably affect those within a lower income bracket, preventing them to do the same.

-Furthermore, across the other flat types, there is an increasing number of outliers beyond the upper whiskers of the box plots for 2022.
-While this can suggest a substantial market growth, it can also reflect the high number of exceptional cases where resale prices are charging a even higher premium, exceeding the median trends - which is already high.
+Furthermore, across other flat types, the increasing number of outliers beyond the upper whiskers of the 2022 box plots suggests substantial market growth.
+However, it also indicates a rising number of exceptional cases where resale prices are commanding even higher premiums—far exceeding already high median trends.

-Now, that we have clearly seen the high prices Singaporean are willing to pay for their dream home, are there other factors that can be attributed to the price increase?
-Next, we will explore if the remaining lease left or the location of the flat affect the resale price.
+Now that we’ve seen the high prices Singaporeans are willing to pay for their dream home, what other factors could be driving these increases?
+Next, we’ll explore whether factors such as the remaining lease or the flat’s location play a significant role in resale prices.

 The Impact of Remaining Lease on Resale Prices

-To lower the cost burden for flat upgraders, some may consider purchasing a flat with a lower remaining lease.
-However, is there a correlation between the remaining lease and the cost of a resale flat in 1990 and 2022?
+To ease the financial burden, some flat upgraders may consider purchasing a flat with a shorter remaining lease.
+But does the remaining lease actually correlate with the resale flat prices in 1990 and 2022?
+Let’s take a closer look at whether this factor influences affordability over time.

-As we look and examine into the numbers, it becomes clear that patterns have shifted from 1990 to 2022.
-Here, we will be comparing the data from these two distinct years.
-Now let’s look at the scatterplot below.
-Pay attention to the red line, what does it tell you?
+As we dive into the numbers, it's clear that patterns have shifted significantly from 1990 to 2022.
+In this section, we'll compare data from these two distinct years to uncover key trends.
+Now, take a look at the scatterplot below—pay close attention to the red line.
+What does it reveal about the relationship between remaining lease and resale prices?

-The answer is not merely a matter of counting the years on a lease.
-So far, none of the HDB flats have seen their lease expired.
-So no one knows what really happens after that.
-Buying your own home is also about weighing the value or time and quality of your daily life.
-After all, what is a good extended lease if it comes at an expense of your convenience and time?
-Now, we will look into another important factor: The Estate
+The answer isn’t just about counting the years left on a lease.
+So far, no HDB flat has reached the end of its lease, leaving uncertainty about what truly happens next.
+Buying a home is also about balancing the value of time and quality of life.
+After all, what’s the point of a long lease if it comes at the expense of convenience and daily comfort?
+Now, let’s dive into another crucial factor: the estate.

 The Influence of Estate on Resale Prices

-Now, let’s explore the violin plot on the interactive dashboard.
-For visualisation, we will use Bukit Timah and Punggol.
-According to 99.co (n.d), Bukit Timah is known for it access to many well sought after educational institutes such as Hwa Chong Institutions, National Junior College and Raffles Girls’ Primary School, making it one of the most popular estate.
+Now, let’s explore the violin plot on the interactive dashboard, focusing on Bukit Timah and Punggol.
+According to 99.co (n.d), Bukit Timah is popular for its proximity to top schools like Hwa Chong Institution, National Junior College, and Raffles Girls’ Primary School, making it a highly sought-after estate

-Punggol, on the other hand, is a relatively new estate.
-It is slowly becoming popular with younger couples due to its modern amenities and promising development plans.
-The town is being developed with a vision to be eco-friendly, sustainable while providing trendy lifestyle hubs that cater to all age groups.
+Punggol, on the other hand, is a relatively new estate that's gaining popularity among younger couples.
+With modern amenities and promising development plans, it's being designed as an eco-friendly and sustainable town, offering trendy lifestyle hubs that cater to all age groups.

-That being said, let’s analyse the violin plot.
-We can observe the wider distribution of resale prices, with a more pronounced upper tail.
-This would indicate there are a larger variety of flats, but also a substantial market for high-end luxury flats.
+With that in mind, let’s analyze the violin plot.
+We can observe a wider distribution of resale prices, with a more pronounced upper tail.
+This suggests a greater variety of flats available, while also highlighting a substantial market for high-end luxury units.

-On the flip side, Punggol has a narrower but dense concentration of price, indicating a more concrete (or less variation) in resale prices.
-Now, let’s interact with the plot, select your dream estates and explore the price variations!
-Oh and just in case, I’ll put the MRT Map here for reference!
+On the flip side, Punggol shows a narrower but denser concentration of prices, indicating less variation in resale prices.
+Now, go ahead and interact with the plot—select your dream estates and explore the price differences!
+And just in case, I’ve included the MRT map here for easy reference!

 Conclusion: Why such analysis is important?

-Year-on-year, the prices of resale HDB flats have seen a continuous rise, reflecting in a growing demand of housing solutions in Singapore.
-However, this brings concerns to many Singaporeans, especially younger couples intending to start a family, as they struggle with affordability and availability issues.
+Year after year, resale HDB prices have continued to rise, reflecting the growing demand for housing in Singapore.
+However, this trend raises concerns for many Singaporeans, especially younger couples looking to start a family, as they face increasing challenges with affordability and availability.

-According to recent reports, analysts indicated that prices of resale flats are expected to rise moderately for the remainder of 2023 (CNA, 2023).
-While cooling measures have taken place to control the prices, the growth in the third quarter of 2023 was due to price resistance setting in amid inflationary and affordability concerns.
+Recent reports indicate that analysts expect resale flat prices to rise moderately for the rest of 2023 (CNA, 2023).
+While cooling measures have been implemented to control prices, the growth observed in the third quarter of 2023 was driven by price resistance amid inflation and affordability concerns.

-Therefore, this analysis could provide a thoughtful evaluation of the need for immediate housing against the potential delays and challenges of the BTO process.
-For now, all we can do is leverage on the available grants and ensure that we spend on what we can afford.
+This analysis offers a thoughtful evaluation of the need for immediate housing versus the potential delays and challenges of the BTO process.
+For now, the best approach is to make the most of available grants and focus on purchasing within our means.

 Educational Deviance in Singapore: A Case Study of Truancy and Societal Reaction